 We organize a youth movie night for youth to come together to socialize and enjoy a free movie with snacks and refreshments.

 The LAMB Foundation of NC is a public 501(c)3 not-for-profit charity dedicated solely to assisting people who have intellectual disabilities within the state of North Carolina.
 Each local council allocates 85% of its collections for donation to local organizations.
 The remaining 15% is controlled by the LAMB Foundation of NC’s Board of Directors and is given to organizations that serve people with intellectual disabilities regionally, or organizations that may not have a local Knights of Columbus council and that have a special need.
-Click here to make a secure donation today.

 The History of LAMB